VladislavFitz/Visalto/README.md

 }
 ```

+For cancelation of operation just call cancelLoading with url which was used while operation creation

 ```
 Visalto.shared.cancelLoading(for: url)
 ```

 ## Possible customizations

-There are a lot of parameters for customization of framework
+There are a lot of parameters available for customization of image loading behaviour.

 You can set your own URL session which will be used for remote image downloading.
 ```